mtmccrea/SoundLab.quark/README.md

 ```supercollider
 l.cleanup;
 ```
-The cleanup procedure is also triggered automatically when SuperCollider shuts down or then the class library is recompiled.
+The cleanup procedure is also triggered automatically when SuperCollider shuts down or when the class library is recompiled.

 -----